influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowSubmitRequest.md

 withServiceAccount(serviceAccount)
 ```

-ServiceAccount runs all pods in the workflow using specified ServiceAccount.
+"ServiceAccount runs all pods in the workflow using specified ServiceAccount."

 ## obj submitOptions.ownerReference

-OwnerReference contains enough information to let you identify an owning object.
-An owning object must be in the same namespace as the dependent, or be cluster-scoped, so there is no namespace field.
+"OwnerReference contains enough information to let you identify an owning object.
+An owning object must be in the same namespace as the dependent, or be cluster-scoped, so there is no namespace field."

 ### fn submitOptions.ownerReference.withApiVersion